‘Right now it’s the hottest market in the world’: Trading cards take off during pandemic

 “The best part about collecting cards is seeing what you’re going to pull in each pack and just collecting them either from card shows that you can go to or from your friends,” said Anderson.

-Anderson used to buy cards fairly often at retailers such as Walmart and Target, but because of the card craze, a lot of those retailers are limiting or just not carrying cards anymore.
+Anderson used to buy cards fairly often at retailers such as Walmart and Target, but because of the card craze, many retailers are limiting or just not carrying cards anymore.

 “Yeah, they’re really expensive and basically can’t find them even if they’re the cheapest product that they have,” Anderson said.